Cdaprod/cda.resumes/README.md

 - [**Timeline of Employment**](/About-Me-Related/Timeline.docx)
 - [**Public Acknowledgments**](/About-Me-Related/PublicAcknowledgments.md)

+---

 ### 🚀 Signature Projects

-- **Retrieval Augmented Generation System:** My RAGS is a centralized knowledge ML pipeline which is used to generate content based on my data.
+**GitHub Public Contributions**

+- Actively developing and sharing gist content for the open-source community, including single-file applications, code snippets, and workflows.
+These contributions reflect my commitment to community-driven development and knowledge sharing.
+- Involved in developing and testing repository-based applications in various programming languages, contributing to the open-source community’s growth and diversity in technological solutions.

+**Retrieval Augmented Generation System (RAGS)**

+- Developed a centralized knowledge ML pipeline, RAGS, for content generation.
+It utilizes my extensive data sets to produce relevant and context-aware content, showcasing my expertise in machine learning and data processing.

-- **Automated Stock Video Metadata System**: Reduced metadata processing time by 80%.
+**Automated Stock Video Metadata System**

-- **AwsBrevityReconProject**: Automated security reconnaissance, reducing manual effort by 70%.
+- Engineered a self-hostable application integrated with an API for managing an indexable video archive.
+This system uses advanced machine learning algorithms for processing image and video data, efficiently generating and filtering stock videos.
+- Implemented a feature where queries and searches yield structured metadata, facilitating seamless uploads to stock video platforms with automatically generated metadata, leading to a 90% reduction in metadata processing time.

+**cda.BugBounty-Infrastructure**

-- **BugBounty-Infrastructure**: IaC deployments for security recon pipelines using Terraform, Vagrant, Docker, Ansible, and Python.
+- Orchestrated IaC (Infrastructure as Code) deployments for security reconnaissance pipelines using a suite of tools including Terraform, Vagrant, Docker, Ansible, and Python.
+This project underscores my ability to create robust, scalable, and secure infrastructures.

+**cda.data-lake**

+- Created a custom data lake serving as a knowledge base, incorporating machine learning algorithms and pipelines.
+This project demonstrates my capability to handle large-scale data and implement AI-driven insights.
+- Constructed multi-server applications with centralized and microservice-specific repositories, highlighting my skills in managing complex server environments and ML applications.
+- Automated CI (Continuous Integration) and CD (Continuous Deployment) using GitHub’s self-hosted runners, showcasing proficiency in modern DevOps practices.

+---

 - [**Automating Passive Incomes with my Photography Biz and AI**](/Project-Related/Automated-Stock-Video-Metadata-System.md)
 - [**Sanity Headless Application**](/Project-Related/Sanity-Blog-Nextjs.md)